microsoft/accessibility-insights-windows/docs/RulesOverview.md

 When conditions are combined using operators, so too are there associated descriptions, e.g., `(Button & IsKeyboardFocusable)` = "Button and IsKeyboardFocusable".
 Using this mechanism, all conditions can be written as text strings and used as documentation for the rules.

-There are many ready-made conditions you can use from the `AccessibilityInsights.Rules.PropertyConditions` namespace.
+There are many ready-made conditions you can use from the `Axe.Windows.Rules.PropertyConditions` namespace.

 ### Future development